genFD/code-journey-intro/readme.md

 Thanks for checking this repo.

-This repo attempts to apply programming concepts by building simple and small projects to writing and gradually evolve towards a production-grade full-stack application (not a low-value project but a product-like project that could be translate into real business).
+This repo attempts to apply programming concepts by building simple and small projects and gradually evolve towards a production-grade full-stack application (not a low-value project but a product-like project that could be translate into real business).

-🎯 The idea is to serve as a collection of projects and notes from courses I've been taking which can be referenced in order to :
+🎯 The idea is to have a collection of projects (but also notes from courses I've been taking) which can be referenced in order to :

 - Review a concept
 - Look up a solution to a problem